gregdetre/healthyselfjournal/docs/reference/LOGGING.md

 Notes:
 - If `init_event_logger()` has not been called, `log_event()` is a no‑op.
-- The CLI initialises this automatically; the web server currently does not (see transition notes below).
+- Both the CLI and the web server initialise this automatically.

 ### Tail and filter
 - Tail in real time: